 In the final stage, you will complete all shooting, animation, and compositing and present a final draft of your full commercial.
 You will use Adobe After Effects for your final editing.
 You are expected to present your final work professionally and write a presentation that details your thought process and design techniques.

-- Present URLs from relevant inspirational or competitive Web sites as references along with a written analysis and explanation of how they will contribute to your concept.
+- Present research into relevant inspirational or competitive Web sites as references along with a written analysis and explanation of how they will contribute to your concept.

-- Develop and present a written concept and storyboard for a 30 second commercial featuring the mascot and promoting your client.
+- Develop and present a written concept and storyboard for a 30 second commercial.

-- Prepare animation environments and associated assets for use in a 30 second commercial that exhibit a sophisticated use of masks and overlays.
+- Prepare thumbnails for an animation and create an animation environment and associated assets for use in a 30 second commercial.

 - Prepare a simple animated 3D asset for integration in a 30 second commercial that demonstrates proficiency in texturing, lighting, and animating 3D models.